pydicom/pynetdicom/CONTRIBUTING.md

 ----------
 - [Black](https://github.com/psf/black) is required
 - Type hints should pass using the current [mypy](http://mypy-lang.org/) release
-- There are a handful of project specific styles that should be used:
+- There are a handful of project-specific styles that should be used:
   - `ae` for an ApplicationEntity object
   - `acse` for the ACSE object
   - `assoc` for an Association object
   - `dimse` for the DIMSE object
   - `ds` for a pydicom Dataset object
   - Variable and function names should be `lower_case_underscore`, including acronyms such as `context_id` and `uid`.
- - Where a variable corresponds directly to a DICOM Data Element then use a name that is identical to the element keyword (i.e. the DIMSE command set elements such as MessageID and AffectedSOPClassUID correspond to attributes such as `C_STORE.MessageID` and `C_STORE.AffectedSOPClassUID`).
+  - Where a variable corresponds directly to a DICOM Data Element use a name that is identical to the element keyword (i.e. the DIMSE command set elements such as MessageID and AffectedSOPClassUID correspond to attributes such as `C_STORE.MessageID` and `C_STORE.AffectedSOPClassUID`).

 Testing